YaoQ/pcduino-doc/96board/introduction.md

 * HDMI cable x 1
 * USB type A plug to micro B plug cable x 1
 * Screws pack (4pcs) x 1
-* SD card come with system image x 2
+* 8G SD card comes with system image x 2

 ## How to use with DragonBoard 410C